U2 explore the power of music on new track "Your Song Saved My Life"

 U2‘s discography is now available for TikTok users to soundtrack their posts with following the band’s arrival on the video-sharing platform.
 You can follow the band’s account here.

-According to a press release, prior to the band joining TikTok, U2 had already seen huge success and demand on the platform, with the #U2 hashtag and related content receiving over 249million video views.

-This month marks the 30th anniversary of U2’s seminal album Achtung Baby.
+This month marks the 30th anniversary of U2’s album Achtung Baby.
 To celebrate, the band will be unearthing archival footage from some of their performances and tours over the decades for TikTok users.

 Meanwhile, U2 have said that they would have no problem with frontman Bono going solo if he ever decided to do so.

-Speaking in a recent interview, the band’s bassist Adam Clayton insisted he and the rest of the band – also comprising guitarist The Edge and drummer Larry Mullen Jr. – would support Bono if he decided to do a solo record.
+Speaking in a recent interview, the band’s bassist Adam Clayton insisted he and the rest of the band would support Bono if he decided to do a solo record.